Microsoft says early June disruptions to Outlook, cloud platform, were cyberattacks

 Microsoft dubbed the attackers Storm-1359, using a designator it assigns to groups whose affiliation it has not yet established.
 Cybersecurity sleuthing tends to take time — and even then can be a challenge if the adversary is skilled.

-Serious impacts from the Microsoft 365 office suite interruptions were reported on Monday June 5, peaking at 18,000 outage and problem reports on the tracker Downdetector shortly after 11 a.m.
+Serious impacts from the Microsoft 365 office suite interruptions were reported on Monday, June 5, peaking at 18,000 outages and problem reports on the tracker Downdetector shortly after 11 a.m.
 Eastern time.

 On Twitter that day, Microsoft said Outlook, Microsoft Teams, SharePoint Online and OneDrive for Business were affected.